Snehmishra934/Snehmishra934/README.md

-- 👋 Hi, I’m @Snehmishra934
+- 👋 Hi, I’m Sneh Mishra
-- 👀 I’m interested in hacking and explore new things
+- 👀 I’m interested in hacking and exploring new things
 - 🌱 I’m currently learning 12th commerce
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...